 During the lottery, Langone students will see and lottery for only those courses within their Offering Status.
 During the drop/add period, all courses become available in each offering status and all Langone students may register for courses on a space available basis in other offerings from their own.

 Beginning in their fifth semester (elective phase), Westchester Offering students can lottery or register for all Washington Square electives without the need to formally change program offering status.
 By default, students will have the same priority for Washington Square courses as the Washington Square Weeknight students, based on their expected date of graduation.
 Students may opt for a Washington Square Saturday status if they prefer to have priority for Saturday courses.

 Prior to first enrollment, students admitted to the Full-Time program who wish to change their status to Langone Program must submit a written request to the Admission Committee Chairperson.
 The Admissions Committee will consider the request on a space-available basis.
 Full-time students who request a change in status relinquish all consideration under their original status.

 After first enrollment, students in the Full-Time program may petition the MBA Academic Policy Board to transfer into The Langone Program for any semester after their first in the MBA program.
 The petition must include the following information:

-If approved, the student must meet with an advisor in the MBA Academic Affairs office at which time the student will sign a contract outlining the student's understanding of the conditions of acceptance into the Langone Program.
+If approved, the student must meet with an advisor in the Academic Affairs and Advising office at which time the student will sign a contract outlining the student's understanding of the conditions of acceptance into the Langone Program.